 “Inspire.
 Connect.
 Grow.”
-National Garden Bureau is a non-profit organization that exists to educate, inspire, and motivate people to increase the use of plants in homes, gardens, and workplaces by being the marketing arm of the gardening industry.
+National Garden Bureau is a non-profit organization that exists to educate, inspire, and motivate people to increase the use of garden seed, plants and products in homes, gardens, and workplaces by being the marketing arm of the gardening industry.
 Our members are experts in the field of horticulture and our information comes directly from these sources.

 Board of Directors

 National Garden Bureau has a Board of Directors composed of eight to twelve regular members.
 Members serve for a period of three years with the option to serve a second three-year term.
 The Board makes all necessary rules and regulations consistent with law, the Articles of Incorporation, and By-Laws, for the conduct of the affairs of this organization and the guidance of its officers and employees.